Cat4848/tic-tac-toe/README.md

 - more testing on the diagonal extraction (i.e. on a 5x5 board and combine left to right and right to left diagonal extraction logic);

+## Development

+- a shared types package between frontend and backend to enhance DRY code;
+- loading state for async operations like fetch users or post user's score;

 ## Things to write about in the README.md file

 - that there are tests and how to run them